 Later in 2027, new protections for workers on zero-hours and low-hours contracts will come into force.
 Workers will gain the right to guaranteed hours based on a 12-week reference period, reasonable notice of shifts, and compensation for shifts that are cancelled at short notice.

 If your business relies on flexible staffing arrangements, start reviewing your workforce model now.
 Consider whether some zero-hours workers could be offered fixed-hours contracts, and ensure your scheduling practices can meet the new notice requirements.
+For a detailed breakdown of current rights, the exclusivity ban and what the 2027 reforms mean in practice, see our zero-hours contracts employer guide.

 Changes Already in Effect

 It is worth noting two changes that have already taken effect.
 From April 2025, employer National Insurance contributions increased to 15% (up from 13.8%), and the secondary threshold dropped to £5,000.
 This has already increased employment costs for many businesses.
+For a full recap of what took effect earlier, see our archive of employment law changes in 2025.

 Additionally, from December 2025, ACAS early conciliation was extended from six weeks to 12 weeks.
 This gives more time for disputes to be resolved before reaching a tribunal, but it also means the process takes longer before you get certainty on whether a claim will proceed.